Avery S. from Illinois

-Yes, it was really tricky to find one doctor to listen to me and look at all of my symptoms, so I went to many doctors before my Lyme Literate Doctor.
-My original symptoms were joint pain so I went to several rheumatologists along with a Chiropractor, Neurologist and Cardiologist.
+Yes, it was really tricky to find one doctor to listen to me and look at all of my symptoms, so I went to many doctors before my Lyme Literate doctor.
+My original symptoms were joint pain so I went to several rheumatologists, along with a chiropractor, neurologist and a cardiologist.

 Were you diagnosed with anything else before Lyme?
 If so, what?

 I was first diagnosed with juvenile arthritis and when my symptoms didn’t improve, I was then diagnosed with Fibromyalgia and "Chronic Pain."
 Many doctors I said I was making it up and that it was depression.

 Anything else you would like to share about trying to find a diagnosis:

 Trying to get my answer was the hardest thing I have been through.
 People didn’t believe me and I was starting to not believe myself.
 I tried so hard to find the reason I was sick and on top of fighting with insurance companies and doctors - it became even more exhausting.
 It is hard to get a Lyme diagnosis because so many people aren’t aware of it and don’t know how unreliable the blood tests are.
 If there is more awareness, maybe people wouldn’t have to suffer in the silence anymore.
 Maybe people could get better quicker and maybe people would actually listen.